Travel in the Spiritual Worlds

 The Source of the Term Hell

 Researching the etymology of "hell", the folklorist Elli Kohen describes the Scandinavian goddess Freya who was called Hel or Holda in Germany.
-She was known as an "affectionate, benevolent, nurturing mother goddess" in Scandinavia but her role changed somewhat in Germany where she became a kindly and beautiful ruler of the winter season of snow and ice, as well as the goddess of love and death.
+In his somewhat idealized view, she was known as an "affectionate, benevolent, nurturing mother goddess" in Scandinavia but her role changed somewhat in Germany where she became a kindly and beautiful ruler of the winter season of snow and ice, as well as the goddess of love and death.
 However her version of death was not a place of punishment but rather a place of peaceful slumber where a deity called the dead home like a "loving mother recalling her children to sleep on her bosom."
 (World History of the Myths of Cats, Elli Kohen, The Edwin Mellen Press, 2003, P. 107)

 As a pre-Christian deity, she was branded a witch and a demoness by Christians and her followers became the evil women of German folklore performing weekly rituals on Freya's Day (the source of the English day Friday).
 As bestower of love, Hel's followers kept her love potions and charms, and people would continue to seek them out in hopes of finding and attracting love.
 Hel riding on her chariot (originally pulled by cats) became the basis for the hags and witches who would ride through the skies during their ritual sabbaths.